 What effect do the ATROS have on children subject to a dissolution or legal separation proceeding?

 The ATROS orders specifically instruct parents not to remove children subject to a dissolution or legal separation proceeding from the state of California.
 The reason behind this rule is to ensure that the child’s best interest is first and foremost.
 This involves keeping the “status quo,” meaning keeping stability in the child’s life.
 Taking a child outside of the state after a dissolution or legal separation proceeding has been filed can potentially lead to national or international child abduction issues and may require the involvement of law enforcement and even the court.
 If the parties are amicable and can agree to allow another parent to take the child out of the state, this can be done by written consent of the other party or order of the court prior to removal of the child or children.

 What effect do the ATROS orders have on community or separate property related matters?

 The ATROS orders restrain both parties from disposing of any property, real or personal, regardless of whether the parties believe it is community, quasi-community, or separate property, without the written consent of the other party or an order of the court.
 As with most rules, the ATROS orders contain important exceptions.
 For example, Cal.
 Fam.
-Code § 2040(2) allows the parties to dispose of assets “in the usual course of business or for the necessities of life.”
+Code § 2040(a)(2) allows the parties to dispose of property “in the usual course of business or for the necessities of life.”
 What does this really mean and how does one measure “necessities of life”?
 While the Code does not provide a clear answer, it is important to discuss any potential transactions with an attorney prior to moving forward as strict guidelines must be adhered to.